Honoring the

 Our Vision

-A world where people live and lead in respectful relationship with their lands and heritage communities—where cultures are revived, ecosystems are restored, and local economies thrive in balance with the Earth.
+A world where people live and lead in respectful relationship with their lands and Indigenous and local communities—where cultures are revived, ecosystems are restored, and local economies thrive in balance with the Earth.

 Where We Are Now